Time with Space and Matter

 When matter is added, another definition becomes possible in which time can be seen as passing.
 Matter occupies the vast emptiness of space and time can be defined by the regular movement of matter parts.
 We measure time based on the dynamics of the material composing matter objects.
 Clocks and watches are made of atoms and the atomic dynamics determines the rate at which they function and therefore defining a regular rate of time passage.

 We tend to call atoms the basis of matter, but clearly it is not entirely true.
 There are a myriad of sub-atomic particles that can also considered as part of matter.
 Yet the world of our perception is based purely on these foundations.
 We as humans perceive atoms in large groupings.
 We humans perceive the world at a rate determined by the biologically evolved perception mechanism of our body, which is ultimately made from the atomic base itself.
 The original evolutionary purpose of animal perception was to discern the environment in order to enable well being and survival.
-All animals have this capacity, but human brain function has overtaken that basic purpose The Theory of Space Time and Matter reveals a multi layered matter formation process showing the possibility that matter style worlds may exist on other scale/dynamics levels.
-To understand the following, it is necessary for the reader to understand the core theory described in the introductory text.
+All animals have this capacity, but human brain function has overtaken that basic purpose The Structure of Reality reveals a multi layered matter formation process showing the possibility that matter style worlds may exist on other scale/dynamics levels.
+To understand the following, it is necessary for the reader to understand the core theory described in the introductory essay

 In the matter style worlds at other scale levels of the infinite structuring process, time would be measurable by different values In a relative micro world the events evolve on very small scales and very rapidly compared to events in our world of material events.
 On the other end of the scale, in a macro world of large scale events would evolve very slowly by our calculation.
 At these very large scale levels, the gigantic structures would seem almost static, but consider a creature made from these mega materials.
 Their relative micro matter base would be formed by huge structures of a lower scale level.
 Perceiving creatures in such a macro world would have built in perception mechanisms made from these huge slowly evolving structures.
 On the other hand, in the micro world of tiny proportions, the micro worlds generate tiny creatures evolving at a very rapid rate.
 Evolving rapidly as we see it, but in their micro environment their bodies and therefore their perceptive mechanisms are made from their even more dynamic micro base.
 With a very rapid rate of their perception they would see their world not unlike we see ours, since the micro atom style base that compose these tiny creatures create a perception mechanisms that perceives very rapidly to match the conglomerate matter evolution of their environment.
 On the larger scale, the mega worlds created by huge macro structures, these huge atom style objects pulsate their cycles extremely slowly by our way of measuring time.
 The perception mechanisms of any gigantic beings generated by these macro worlds would be based on the workings of their mega micro base of atomic style structures, so that perceiving creatures in this world would not be able to discern our world which would to them be made of incredibly tiny particles way below their threshold, not to mention the inability to capture such a rapid evolution of events, but they would perceive their own world at a rate of their perceptive mechanisms created by their micro base.